ihm-tswow/blender-animation-tests/README.md

 [pywowlib fork](https://github.com/ihm-tswow/pywowlib)

+## Current Status

+**This is not even close to ready for actually exporting real animations**

+- ✔️ Rotating a simple bone pointing up with no roll value.

 ## Installation
 I don't publish binaries while this is in develoment, so you need to build it from source.
 This is how I do it on windows.